wp-plugins/jetpack-omnisearch/readme.txt

 = Using Omnisearch =

 Using Omnisearch is remarkably easy.
 Just search!
-If you’re in your WordPress Admin Panel, you can use the search bar in the WordPress Admin Bar (top right, just beyond your User Menu), or go to Jetpack → Omnisearch and start from there.
+If you’re in your WordPress Admin Panel, you can use the search bar in the WordPress Admin Bar (top right, just beyond your User Menu), or go to Dashboard → Omnisearch and start from there.
 Please note that the Search field on the WordPress Admin Bar will only Omnisearch from the back-end of your site, as the front-end already has a search field there to perform a site search natively, and we didn’t want to change that for you.

 = Notes =